 - Must use the safeguards, safety appliances and personal protective equipment (PPE) or devices provided pursuant to the Act and The Occupational Health and Safety Regulations, 1996.

-- Must bring to the farmer's attention any concerns for health and safety.
+- Must bring health and safety concerns to the farmer's attention.

-- Must wear the PPE provided by the employer.
-Should ask for a tour of the farm prior to commencing work.
+- Should ask for a tour of the farm prior to commencing work.

 - Should ask questions to ensure they understand safe work procedures before proceeding and ask what PPE is required.